 NSW State Emergency Service (SES)

-NSW SES provides 24-hour emergency assistance to those impacted by storm, flood or tsunami in NSW.
-It relies on its 9,000 volunteers to do so – whether they be on the ground or supporting in media liaison and community engagement roles.
+NSW SES provides 24-hour emergency assistance to those impacted by storms and floods in NSW.
+It relies on around 9,000 volunteers, either on the ground or supporting in media liaison and community engagement roles.
 Become a volunteer with NSW SES.

 Volunteer in Policing (VIP) Program

-NSW Police require the support of volunteers to assist in their local communities by providing victim support and customer service, supporting witnesses through the court process, performing community liaison roles, assisting with youth programs, and more.
+NSW Police requires support from volunteers with victim support and customer service, supporting witnesses through the court process, performing community liaison roles, assisting with youth programs, and more.
 Find out more about the VIP Program.

-For more information on becoming a volunteer and the various opportunities available, please visit volunteering.nsw.gov.au.
+For more information on becoming a volunteer and the opportunities available, visit volunteering.nsw.gov.au.